Scale invariance vs conformal invariance: Introduction

-As I mentioned in the black hole example, gravitational systems show their own symmetry enhancement mechanism.
+As we have already mentioned in the black hole example, gravitational systems show their own symmetry enhancement mechanism.
 We conjecture that the consistency of the quantum gravity is encoded in the consistency of the renormalization group flow through the holographic equivalence, and vice versa.
 The $c$-function associated with the renormalization group flow can be viewed as ``entropy" of the gravitational system, which should be monotonically decreasing along the evolution.
-Along the same line of reasoning, we will argue that it is reasonable that scale invariant holographic configurations show further enhanced conformal invariance.
+Along the same line of reasoning, we will argue that it is reasonable that scale invariant holographic configurations show the enhanced enhanced symmetry corresponding to conformal invariance.
+Indeed, we will see that we can provide a holographic proof of the statement based on a certain energy-condition.

 At the same time, we would like to ask some pertinent questions in quantum gravity.
 What would be the fundamental mechanism to exclude seemingly pathological geometries from quantum gravity such as superluminal propagation of information, closed time-like curves, and so on?
 We believe that the consistency of the renormalization group flow e.g. absence of the limit cycle or chaotic behavior would give a hint to understand the fundamental aspects of quantum geometry and quantum gravity through the holography.
 Our earlier attempt to discuss the issue from the holographic approach is summarized in a review paper \cite{Nakayama:2010zz}.